tparchman/778_unix/text_processing/text_processing_tutorial.md

 **A. Linux distributions:**

 `apt` is a package management system for most Linux distributions.
 It facilitates the installation, management, updates, and removal of software.
+Using apt-get requires superuser privileges (`sudo`), and will require password entry.

 You can find useful tutorials on `apt` and `apt-get` below.
 We suggest reviewing information, and familiarizing yourself with `sudo` carefully before using.